Robert Sprague: Legislative Awards

-Ohio Treasurer
+Ohio treasurer

-On March 7, 2017, Sprague announced his intention to run for the office of Ohio Treasurer.
+On March 7, 2017, Sprague announced his intention to run for the office of Ohio treasurer.

 During his run for office, Sprague received endorsements from the editorial boards of the Columbus Dispatch, Cleveland Plain Dealer, Akron Beacon Journal, and several other Ohio publications.

 On November 6, 2018, Sprague was elected as Ohio's 49th Treasurer of State, defeating opponent Rob Richardson (D), 53% to 47%.
 He took office on January 11, 2019.

+As treasurer, Sprague successfully launched ResultsOHIO, a program that empowers policymakers and innovators to pursue pay for success projects aimed at tackling social and public health challenges facing the Buckeye State.
+ResultsOHIO protects taxpayer dollars by focusing on bold, new results-based ideas.
+Through the initiative, public dollars are only used to reimburse project costs if the project has proven to deliver verifiable results.

+2026 Ohio secretary of state campaign

+On January 18, 2025, Sprague announced that he would run for governor of Ohio in the 2026 election, seeking to succeed term-limited governor Mike DeWine.
+However, Sprague withdrew from the race on February 5, 2025, running instead for Ohio secretary of state and endorsing Vivek Ramaswamy in the gubernatorial election.